noah-wijnheijmer/thesis/README.md

 # CCT1–mHTT Colocalization Analysis

-This repository accompanies the master's thesis *"Colocalization patterns of mutant Huntingtin and the CCT1 chaperone"*, conducted at the Amsterdam University of Applied Sciences in collaboration with the Prinses Máxima Centrum.
+This repository accompanies the master's thesis *"Quantitative Colocalization Analysis of CCT1 and Mutant Huntingtin Aggregates in Fluorescence Microscopy Images"*, conducted at the Amsterdam University of Applied Sciences in collaboration with the Prinses Máxima Centrum.

 The goal of this project is to quantify spatial colocalization between mutant Huntingtin (mHTT) aggregates and the CCT1 chaperone using 3D fluorescence microscopy data.
 The pipeline combines both traditional image analysis techniques and deep learning models (e.g., nnU-Net) to segment structures of interest and compute overlap metrics such as Pearson’s coefficient, Manders’ M1/M2, and Dice similarity coefficient.